Blog Layout

 In simple terms try to do at least as many sets of pulling movements as pressing in your training, if not double the amount.

-🔹Shoulder health exercises - the Bench Press is particularly taxing on the front delts and in a similar vain to the points made above it's important for your shoulder health to balance this out with work on your rear delts and upper back muscles.
+The Bench Press is particularly taxing on the front delts and in a similar vain to the points made above it's important for your shoulder health to balance this out with work on your rear delts and upper back muscles.

 Try to include plenty of Face Pulls, Band Pull Aparts and Rear Delt Flyes in your training to do this.
 We also like to include Band External Rotations for rotator cuff health.